AG6GR/Vicon_CSV/README.md

 # Vicon Motion Capture Importer
 Blender addon for importing motion capture data stored in CSV files exported by [Vicon Tracker](https://www.vicon.com/products/software/tracker).

+# Install
+Click on the "Clone or Download" button on this Github repo and select "Download ZIP."
+Then install the addon in Blender via the Addon tab of the User Preferences dialog.
+Check the checkbox on the newly imported addon to enable it.
+For more general info about installing and using Blender addons, please see the [Blender Manual](https://docs.blender.org/manual/en/dev/preferences/addons.html)

 # Usage

 <center><img src='doc/ImportMenu.PNG' alt='Import menu option' width=75%/></center>